 Gravity flush toilets are tried and true when it comes to consistent performance.
 It is still the most recognizable type of toilet in the world at home, businesses, and even in apartment buildings.
-The design has had improvements made to it, so is still considered a top choice when buying a new toilet even compared to the new pressure assisted toilets.
+The design has been improved on, so is still considered a top choice when buying a new toilet even compared to the new pressure assisted toilets.
 Along with having less mechanical parts than other types of toilets, the simplistic materials lead to a lower buying price.

 Toto, Dometic, and Kohler are the popular names to look for in the industry.
 Kohler and Toto in particular have huge influence, with the former branching out into multiple home appliances.
 There are a lot of benefits of being surrounded by Kohler products, which not only offer an excellent warranty, but tend to last longer than the average brand.
 Toto has an endless catalog of gravity-feed toilets, giving you several options when one model isn’t to your liking.
 Their versatility is a huge plus in a market where some of the toilets have similar features.

-Gravity-Feed toilets are low priced compared to toilets that use different mechanics.
+Gravity-feed toilets are low priced compared to toilets that use different mechanics.
 This is one of the main benefits of purchasing one, especially in bulk.
 Buying gravity-feed toilets in bulk saves businesses tons of money without lessening the quality of the product.
 It is a win-win for all involved, and it is also one of the reasons why such a traditional toilet type is still mainstream.
 Pricing, even for the high-end gravity-feed models, remains low, so any modern improvements made to the design won’t affect the average price.

 Pros And Cons Of Gravity-Feed Toilets

-With all of the years gravity-feed toilets have had to perfect their usefulness, a lot of inventive things have been done with the original design.
-This can be seen with brands like Toto that go all out with models such as the Neorest 550 and the Toto Ultramax II.
+Over the years, gravity-feed toilets have undergone significant improvements and innovation.
+This can be seen with brands like Toto who goes all out with models such as the Neorest 550 and the Toto Ultramax II.
 With so much new tech attempting to challenge the old design, it is important to list all of the great benefits of having a gravity-feed toilet.